-Contributing to the University's learning-centered focus, the Faculty Center for Excellence in Teaching and Learning plays a crucial role in enabling faculty to respond to a diverse student population through workshops, roundtables, lecture series, and presentations on topics related to improving and enriching the way faculty teach and assess student learning.
-This commitment to faculty development in support of student learning is evident in the Center's mission, "to provide support for faculty in their roles as teachers, learners, scholars, and members of the university and wider community as a means of enhancing student learning."
+The Faculty Center for Excellence in Teaching and Learning (FCETL) plays a crucial role in enabling faculty to respond to a diverse student population through workshops, roundtables, lecture series, and presentations on topics related to improving and enriching the way faculty teach and assess student learning.
+This commitment to faculty development in support of student learning is evident in the FCETL mission, "to provide support for faculty in their roles as teachers, learners, scholars, and members of the university and wider community as a means of enhancing student learning."
 In 2006-07, there were 95 sessions related to the improvement of teaching strategies.
-See Figure Seven [text follows the body of this essay].
-The Center also offers instructional technology workshops throughout the semester, including presentations on learning management systems and the use of graphic design in lecture materials.
-Since 2003, the center has hosted an average of 80 technology-related workshops and fairs with 200 attendees per year.
-The impact of these faculty development workshops on teaching effectiveness will be evaluated in the Educational Effectiveness Review.
+The FCETL offers instructional technology workshops throughout the semester, including presentations on learning management systems and the use of technologies to support student learning.
+Since 2003, the FCETL has hosted an average of 80 technologyrelated workshops and fairs with 200 attendees per year.
+The FCETL and the Faculty Development Committee sponsor an annual "Instructional Institute Day" - an all-day workshop and discussions on effective teaching and learning attended by faculty from across the campus.
+The impact of faculty development workshops on teaching effectiveness will be evaluated in the Educational Effectiveness Review.